Every four years the charts are filled with football songs, here’s our pick

-The F.A. made a popular choice with Three Lions for Euro 96 but in true fashion followed it up with this shocker for France '98.
-Rope in the Spice Girls some dreadful riffs and you're left with this monstrosity.
-At least it wasn't just David in the Beckham household who had a dismal France '98.
+The F.A. made a popular choice with the Three Lions anthem for Euro '96, but in true fashion they followed it up with this shocker for France '98.
+Rope in the Spice Girls, some dreadful riffs and you're left with this monstrosity.
+At least it wasn't just David in the Beckham household who had a shocking France '98.
 Like him this song should have been given its marching orders.

 9) Various Artists - 2002 Again (South Korea 2006)

-Having made history four years earlier when they charged to the semi-finals South Korea were hoping for a repeat with this effort.
-With enough energy to power a small country complete with dancing fonts and bizarre' return to innocence' flags this track was about as good as Korea's 2006 performance.
-That's to say not up to much.
+Having made history four years earlier when they charged to the semi-finals, South Korea were hoping for a repeat with this effort.
+With enough energy to power a small country complete with dancing fonts and bizarre 'return to innocence' flags, this track was about as good as Korea's 2006 showing.
+That's to say, not up to much.

 8) Carnival de Paris - Dario G (1998)

-South Africa's first appearance on the world stage prompted local group Shibobo to sample Europe's 'The Final Countdown' and young sensation Benni McCarthy for the track which was a hit.
-The group have remixed the song for 2010 but irony of ironies guess who doesn't feature on the track?
-Benni McCarthy who was chopped from Bafana Bafana's final World Cup squad.
+South Africa's first appearance on the world stage prompted local group Shibobo to sample Europe's 'The Final Countdown' and young sensation Benni McCarthy for the track, which proved a hit.
+The group have remixed the song for 2010, but irony of ironies guess who doesn't feature on the track?
+Benni McCarthy, who was chopped from Bafana Bafana's final World Cup squad.